redprakash/js-calculator/README.md

-# A simple javascript calculator project
+# A simple javascript Calculator